uwrobotics/MarsRoverHardware/Projects/Arm/Rev1/README.md

 # Arm Board

 The arm board is responsible for the control of the rover's 6-DOF robotic arm.
-This PCB interfaces with a STM32F446VET7,  force sensitive resistor, servo motor, linear actuator, three brushed DC motor drivers, three absolute encoders, three relative integrated encoders, and ten limit switches.
+This PCB interfaces with force sensitive resistor, servo motor, linear actuator, three brushed DC motor drivers, three absolute encoders, three relative integrated encoders, and ten limit switches.

 ## Block Diagram